-A total of one public comment was received during the public comment period.
+Five public comments were received during the public comment period.
+Of these five public comments, four public comments were received in writing and one clarifying question during the public hearing.
 Each public comment receives an in-depth review.
-The public comment received related to the housing programs.
+Three of the public comments received were regarding the CDBG Program.
+One public comment was regarding the "Authorization to Request Grant Funds" and the single clarifying question was regarding the slide deck.
 Refer to Appendix 1.4 to review all public comments and the State's response.